imagej/imagej.github.io/pages/Diadem_Challenge_Data.md

 correct the calibration of the image.
 The [data set web page](http://www.diademchallenge.org/cerebellar_climbing_fibers_readme.html) tells us that the separation between slices is 8.08 pixels.
-So, if you bring up the {% include bc content='Image | Properties' %}

-`dialog, then you can correct the voxel depth to be 8.08 times the pixel width:`
+So, if you bring up the {% include bc content='Image | Properties' %} dialog, then you can correct the voxel depth to be 8.08 times the pixel width:

 ![Diadem\_Cerebellar-5.png](Diadem_Cerebellar-5.png
 "Diadem_Cerebellar-5.png")

-Now save this as a single TIFF stack called CF\_1.tif by going to " {% include bc content='File | Save As | Tiff ...' %} ", saving it in the directory above the one with the slices, to avoid confusion.
+Now save this as a single TIFF stack called CF\_1.tif by going to "{% include bc content='File | Save As | Tiff ...' %}", saving it in the directory above the one with the slices, to avoid confusion.

 You can now start the tracer with {% include bc content='Plugins |
-Segmentation | Simple Neurite Tracer' %} .
+Segmentation | Simple Neurite Tracer' %}.
 This may take some time, since there is a lot of data to load in to the 3D viewer.
 The result should look like this:

 ![Diadem\_Cerebellar-6.png](Diadem_Cerebellar-6.png
 "Diadem_Cerebellar-6.png")

-You may wish to adjust the transparency in the 3D viewer by selecting the image volume (left click on the image in the 3D viewer) and then going to " {% include bc content='Edit | Attributes | Change Transparency...' %} ":
+You may wish to adjust the transparency in the 3D viewer by selecting the image volume (left click on the image in the 3D viewer) and then going to "{% include bc content='Edit | Attributes | Change Transparency...' %}":

 ![Diadem\_Cerebellar-7.png](Diadem_Cerebellar-7.png
 "Diadem_Cerebellar-7.png")